JakaCikac/caffe-pose_network/README.md

     01594.jpg 0.3284 0.8941 0.5021 0.7479 0.4534 0.5106
     01741.jpg 0.7152 0.9104 0.6800 0.7024 0.6288 0.5456
     01320.jpg 0.1612 0.4908 0.2821 0.5348 0.4835 0.3700

+### 3. New accuracy layer

+Added *PosenetAccuracyLayer* for logging accuracies and errors of coordinate predictions (xy) while training.

 # Caffe